BrianDouglasIE/BrianDouglasIE.github.io/posts/dumping-sqlite-data.md

----
-title: Creating a database dump with SQLite
+Creating a database dump with SQLite
-date: 17/02/2025
+17/02/2025
-tags: [sqlite, sql]
+sqlite,sql
 ---

 For one reason or another you may want to _dump_ your sqlite data into an sql file.